-This will very much depend upon the location of the meningioma.
-Your consultant will discuss the possible side effects in more detail before you consent to treatment and these will be detailed on your consent form, which you will be given a copy of.
-If you are unsure about any of these side effects, please ask to discuss them further with your consultant (oncologist or neurosurgeon).
-Any treatment given using ionising radiation carries a very small risk of causing a cancer many years after treatment.

-When you come for treatment, you will be seen by the radiographers and you will be given the CyberKnife radiographers telephone number.
-If you have any concerns or questions, please speak to the radiographers.
+Your consultant will discuss the possible side effects in more detail when you consent to treatment and these will be detailed on your consent form, of which you will be given a copy.
+When you come for treatment you will be seen by the radiographers and you will be given the CyberKnife radiographers' telephone number.
+If you have any concerns or questions, please speak to the radiographers (number at the back of the booklet).